 Discussion: A seep in the western portion of the Petition Area provides habitat for the endangered Blackline Hawaiian Damselfly.
 The presence of the damselfly and the utility of the seep as habitat for these specimen was considered in the design of cemetery expansion improvements.
 Related studies, including hydrological analysis of Petition Area groundwater resources, determined the proposed project would not impact this habitat.
 Mitigation measures are proposed to preserve and protect this habitat.
-Three subsurface drains would be installed in the fill area above the seep as part of the project improvements to ensure continued conveyance of groundwater to the seep.
+A drainage system designed in a herringbone pattern would be installed in the fill area above the seep as part of project improvements to ensure continued conveyance of subsurface water to the seep.
+This system would be comprised of three subsurface drains drainage mainlines with smaller lateral subdrains would be installed in the fill area above the seep as part of the project improvements to ensure continued conveyance of groundwater to the seep.
 Fencing would be constructed around the seep to ensure feral pigs and humans do not adversely impact this damselfly habitat.
 Regular monitoring of the seep would also occur to ensure water remains present and non-native predators are not found.